 - 4 Tbsp Milk

 - Add the softened butter to the bowl of your stand mixer, start at slow speed and gradually increase speed.
-Let it whip for around 3 minutes until your butter is smooth and pale in color.
+Let it whip until your butter is smooth and pale in color.

-- Add the powdered sugar, vanilla extract and milk and beat for around 5-6 minutes until very fluffy and smooth.
+- Add the powdered sugar, vanilla extract and milk and beat for a few minutes until very fluffy and smooth.

 - Powdered sugar is also called icing sugar.

 - Keep the frosting at room temperature before piping onto cupcakes or spreading onto cakes.
 If the weather is hot and it gets too soft then let it sit in the fridge for 10-15 minutes to firm up slightly.